anisimovdk/anisimov.dk/_posts/2022-01-25-Mirror-docker-images-to-airgaped-env.md

       - latest
 ```

-Run syncing to local registry
+Run syncing to the local registry

 ```bash
 skopeo sync \